 Average Weather in Terre Haute Indiana, United States

-In Terre Haute, the temperature typically varies from 22°F to 86°F over the course of the year, and is rarely below 3°F or above 93°F.
+In Terre Haute, the summers are long, warm, humid, and wet; the winters are chilly and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 22°F to 86°F and is rarely below 3°F or above 93°F.

 The hot season lasts for 4.1 months, from May 21 to September 23, with an average daily high temperature above 76°F. The hottest day of the year is July 19, with an average high of 86°F and low of 67°F.

 The cold season lasts for 3.1 months, from November 30 to March 1, with an average daily high temperature below 47°F. The coldest day of the year is January 29, with an average low of 22°F and high of 37°F.